Skip to content

 With a break in the heat and timed perfectly before a weekend soaking, Friends Academy students gathered on campus to celebrate biodiversity and environmental stewardship during the recent “Rewild at the Roots” event, led by Shreya Kedia ’27.

-More than a dozen students joined their classmate to help plant a garden of nine native plants, representing seven different species, that were selected to support local ecosystems and pollinators:
+More than a dozen students joined their classmate to help plant a garden of nine native plants, representing eight different species, that were selected to support local ecosystems and pollinators:

-Shreya, who has volunteered with Rewild Long Island for the past four years, said her passion for native plants began through her work restoring biodiversity both locally and recently during a project focused on native plants in India.
+Shreya, who has volunteered with Rewild Long Island for the past four years, said her passion for native plants began through her work restoring biodiversity both locally, first at her home, which taught her how to teacher others; and recently during a project focused on native plants in India.

 US Rewilding FA w Shreya 05 2026-6US Rewilding FA w Shreya 05 2026-5